ddsbook/blog/2014/drafts/making-better-dns-txt-record-lookups-with-rcpp.md

 >
 >and we'll have a proper repository for the full package impementation in later posts.

-We'll being with having you install the `Rcpp` package.
+We'll begin with having you install the `Rcpp` package.
 Fire up an R console (or use the RStudio R console pane) and do:

     > install.packages("Rcpp")